Shell corporation: SEC definition

-(ii) Assets consisting solely of cash and cash equivalents; or

-(iii) Assets consisting of any amount of cash and cash equivalents and nominal other assets.'Cornell Law School Legal Information Institute 17 CFR 240.12b-2 - Definitions.

 Background

 Some shell companies may have previously had operations that shrank due to unfavorable market conditions or company mismanagement.
-A shell corporation may also arise when a company's operations have been wound up, for example following a takeover, but the "shell" of the original company continues to exist.
-The term "shell corporation" does not describe the purpose of a corporate entity, but in general is more informative to classify an entity according to its role in a particular corporate structure; e.g. holding company, general partner, or a limited partner.
+A shell corporation may also arise when a company's operations have been wound up, for example following a takeover, but the shell of the original company continues to exist.
+The term shell corporation does not describe the purpose of a corporate entity; in general it is more informative to classify an entity according to its role in a particular corporate structure; e.g. holding company, general partner, or limited partner.

 Shell companies are a main component of the underground economy, especially those based in tax havens.
-They may also be known as international business companies, personal investment companies, front companies, or "mailbox" companies.
+They may also be known as international business companies, personal investment companies, front companies, or mailbox companies.
+While these terms are generally used interchangeably in practice, their meanings are not the same and each term is generated to refer to a different theme of illegality.
 Shell companies can also be used for tax avoidance.
 A classic tax avoidance operation may utilize favorable transfer pricing among multiple corporate entities to lower tax liability in a certain country; e.g. Double Irish arrangement.

 A special purpose entity, used often in the context of a larger corporate structure, may be formed to achieve a specific goal, such as to create anonymity.

-According to a 2013 experimental study where the researchers requested anonymous incorporation in violation of international law, one in four corporate service providers offered to provide services in violation of international law.
+According to a 2013 experimental study, where the researchers requested anonymous incorporation in violation of international law, one in four corporate service providers offered to provide services in violation of international law.